-If you have more than $50,000 in foreign investment funds you can choose to pay the tax on the distributions you received, instead of using the FIF rules- assuming that you have not applied the FIF rules in any of the previous four tax filing periods.
+If you have less than $50,000 in foreign investment funds, you can choose to pay the tax on the distributions you received instead of using the FIF rules- assuming that you have not applied the FIF rules in any of the previous four tax filing periods.

 Fair Dividend Rate (FDR) method– which is 5% of the opening market value at the beginning of the income year, plus a sale adjustment if you bought and sold units throughout the year.

-Once you have selected a method, and calculated your taxable income, you will need to pay tax on that income at your marginal tax rate.
-You also must apply the same calculation method across all your FIF investments for the year E.g. you can’t use the FDR method on one fund, and CV on another fund.
-And, whichever method you choose, you must use that method for the next four year.
+Once you have selected a method and calculated your taxable income, you will need to pay tax on that income at your marginal tax rate.
+You also must apply the same calculation method across all your FIF investments for the year, E.g. you can’t use the FDR method on one fund and CV on another fund.
+And, whichever method you choose, you must use that method for the next four years.

 InvestNow will provide you with a report which includes both methods side by side.
 This should help you out when deciding which method to use.